dvwright/django-ranged-fileresponse-filter/README.md

 ## License

-django-ranged-fileresponse is made available under the MIT license.
+django-ranged-fileresponse-filter is made available under the MIT license.
 See the [LICENSE file](LICENSE) for more info.